kimd61/14_week14homework/README.md

 ## in class prompts:
 - this application looks really ugly, make it look professional yet fun, keep colors neutral
+- a LOT of debugging, fixing them one at a time

 ## features